In this Section

 import board pinNum5 = board.AIN7

 These are two ways to address the same pin.
-Use the _________ to see the options.
+Reference that datasheet to see all the possible options.

 Let's say we want UART hardware-enabled communication but have already used the default Tx and Rx pins on the board for something else.

 Table 6-1 can seem daunting at first, so here's an example of how to read it.

 Checking the datasheet (Table 34-1), we know UART pins need to have PAD,PAD,PAD listed in the 14th and/or 15th column in Table 6-1.
 The screenshot above shows two other pins that we should be able to use for UART.
 Pins #35 and #36 (PA16 and PA17) are on the payload breakout, but we should still be able to use them!